-- 1 Click the VPC tab of the AWS Management Console. - 2 In the left navigation pane, select Security Groups.
+Click VPC on the AWS Management Console Home page.
+The Amazon VPC Console Dashboard page appears.

+2 In the left navigation pane, select Security Groups.
 The Security Groups page opens on the right.

-Select the default security group.
+3 Select the default security group.
 The details for the default security group appear at the bottom of the page.